adopted-ember-addons/ember-data-factory-guy/README.md

 - Using DS.RestAdapter / DS.ActiveModelAdapter
   - Add record instances to the store
+  - Faster, since models can be accessed synchronously
 - Using DS.FixtureAdapter
   - Add fixtures to the store
+  - Slower, since models are accessed asynchronously

 ##### DS.RestAdapter / DS.ActiveModelAdapter

-The preferred way to use this project is to use the default adapter for your project.
+The preferred way to use this project is to use the default adapter for your project, which is usually going to be the RESTAdapter/ActiveModelAdapter.
 *In other words, it is NOT recommended to use the DS.FixtureAdapter.*

 When you call: store.makeFixture('user'), you create model in the store and this method